KostyaEsmukov/afancontrol/docs/index.rst

 The bundled ``afancontrol fantest`` interactive command helps to determine that range, which is specific to a pair of a PWM fan and a motherboard.
-Here are some examples to give an idea of the difference:
+Here are some examples to give you an idea of the difference:

 1) A Noctua fan connected to an Arduino board.
 The correct settings in this case would be: